nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - Existing values will be updated to the input values.

 Examples:
+- `edit 1 r/20` Edits the log at index 1, with 20 reps.

-- `edit 1 c/no abs were hurt` Edits the log at index 1, with a comment of `no abs were hurt`.
+- `edit 2 c/no abs were hurt` Edits the log at index 2, with a comment of `no abs were hurt`.
 - `edit 1 r/20 c/no abs were hurt` Edits the log at index 1, with reps of `20` and a comment of `no abs were hurt`.

 ![Ui](images/screenshots/v1.3edit.png)